justinsane98/omf.gcode/README.md

 * Export replacement for [pixels.json](pixels.json) something like... `{"rgb(0,0,0)":[[x,y]]}`
 * set canvas pixel preview size
 * minimize gcode output/debug mode/prod mode?
-* add buttons for "Update",
+* add buttons for "Update"
+* add error check for adding an image to see IF there is an image
+* clear canvas on "generate gcode"

+## Features
 * X fill pattern
 * horizontal&vertical zigzag fill pattern
 * circle fill pattern